Ainsley Rodriguez Rocks A Bright Orange Bikini While Holding A Coconut

-Ainsley Rodriguez traded in her workout gear for a bikini in the most recent update that was added to her Instagram feed.
-The model and fitness coach’s January 12 update has been getting noticed for more reasons than one.
+Ainsley Rodriguez traded in her workout gear for a bikini in the most recent update that she added to her Instagram feed.
+The model's January 12 update has been getting noticed for more reasons than one.

-The photo captured the model posing in the center of the frame.
-Ainsley stood in front of a wooden fence, and there was a massive tree trunk near her head.
-She held a coconut in one hand and the opposite over her head, giving the peace sign for the camera.
+Ainsley was captured in the center of the frame.
+She stood in front of a wooden fence, and there was a massive tree trunk near her head.
+She held a coconut in one hand and the opposite over her head, flashing the peace sign for the camera.
 Ainsley bent one leg at her knee, placing it near her side like a flamingo.
 She made a winky face for the camera and playfully bit her tongue between her teeth.

-The fitness coach sizzled in a bright orange bikini that popped against her allover glow.
+The fitness coach sizzled in a bright orange bikini that popped against her all-over glow.
 It had thick straps that were tight over her shoulder, and her muscular arms were entirely on display.
 The middle of the suit boasted a lace-up detail that exposed a tease of her bronze collar and voluptuous assets.
 Its strings trailed down the middle of her stomach, drawing even more attention to her toned abs.

-Ainsley’s beachside look still called for several accessories, including a silver necklace and a bracelet to match.
-The model added even more bling to the look with a pair of diamond earrings.
-Ainsley wore her long, dark locks with a side part, and it fell over her shoulders and back.

-In the post’s caption, Ainsley shared that she is one day six of quarantine, noting that she is getting tested again to see if she was positive for COVID.
-Within a matter of minutes, the photo has accrued more than 900 likes and 30-plus comments.
-Some Instagrammers commented on Ainsley’s amazing figure while a few more weighed on COVID.
+In the post's caption, Ainsley shared that she is on her sixth day of quarantine, noting that she is getting tested again to see if she is positive for COVID-19.
+Within a matter of minutes, the photo accrued more than 900 likes and 30-plus comments.
+Some users commented on Ainsley's amazing figure while a few more weighed on COVID-19.

 "You're so Gorgeous!
 I just got out of a 2 week quarantine on Sunday which was my third time!" one follower wrote.